microsoft/CyberBattleSim/README.md

 ## How to instantiate the Gym environments?

-The following code shows how to create an instance of the the OpenAI Gym environment `CyberBattleChain-v0`, an environment based on a [chain-like network structure](cyberbattle/samples/chainpattern/chainpattern.py), with 10 nodes (`size=10`) where the agent's goal is to either gain full ownership of the network (`own_atleast_percent=1.0`) or break the 80% network availability SLA (`maintain_sla=0.80`), while the netowrk is being monitored and protected by basic probalistically-modelled defender (`defender_agent=ScanAndReimageCompromisedMachines`):
+The following code shows how to create an instance of the OpenAI Gym environment `CyberBattleChain-v0`, an environment based on a [chain-like network structure](cyberbattle/samples/chainpattern/chainpattern.py), with 10 nodes (`size=10`) where the agent's goal is to either gain full ownership of the network (`own_atleast_percent=1.0`) or break the 80% network availability SLA (`maintain_sla=0.80`), while the network is being monitored and protected by the basic probalistically-modelled defender (`defender_agent=ScanAndReimageCompromisedMachines`):

 ```python
 import cyberbattle._env.cyberbattle_env